microchip-pic-avr-examples/avr128da48-3bit-ring-counter-start-example/readme.md

 * The on-board indication LED blinks, whenever a switch (SW0) press event is reported.
 * The 3-bit ring counter data gets transferred to the terminal window of  data visualizer tool through mEDBG of the AVR128DA48 Curiosity Nano board.

-## To see the demo operation of Ring Counter click on the below image.
+## To see the Ring Counter demo operation video, click on the below image.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=BYyyZrUc0Wo